stephanmg/travis-dependent-builds/README.md

    -
 ```

-To trigger a downstream project, e. g. after success of testing,
+To trigger a downstream project (either your own or from a different user),
-or in general after tests have been done, insert this (note you
+e. g. after success of testing, or in general after all your tests have been run,
-can exchange *after_script* with for instance *after_success*):
+insert this snippet (note you can exchange *after_script* with for instance *after_success*,
+or anything you think should be appropriate for your usecase) into your `travis.yml`:

 ```yml
 before_script: